logdna/logdna-agent-v2/docs/KUBERNETES.md

 ## Uninstalling

-The default configuration places all of the Kubernetes objects in a unique namespace.
+The default configuration places all of the Kubernetes&reg objects in a unique namespace.
 To completely remove all traces of the agent you need to simply delete this namespace:

 ```console
 kubectl delete -f k8s/agent-namespace.yaml